hazelcast/hazelcast-nodejs-client/README.md

 - `timeToLiveSeconds` passed since it is put to Near Cache

-The actual expiration is performed in two cases:

-- When a record is accessed: it is checked if the record is expired or not.
+The actual expiration is performed when a record is accessed: it is checked if the record is expired or not.
 If it is expired, it is evicted and `undefined` is returned as the value to the caller.

-- In the background: there is an expiration task that periodically scans records and evicts the expired records.

 #### 7.8.2.5.
 Near Cache Invalidation

-Invalidation is the process of removing an entry from the Near Cache when its value is updated or it is removed from the original data structure (to prevent stale reads).
-See [Near Cache Invalidation section](https://docs.hazelcast.org/docs/latest/manual/html-single/#near-cache-invalidation) in the Hazelcast IMDG Reference Manual.
+Invalidation is the process of removing an entry from the Near Cache when its value is updated or it is removed from the original map (to prevent stale reads).
+See the [Near Cache Invalidation section](https://docs.hazelcast.org/docs/latest/manual/html-single/#near-cache-invalidation) in the Hazelcast IMDG Reference Manual.

 #### 7.8.2.6.
 Near Cache Eventual Consistency